 HOUSING AND MEALS

-Housing in Willkie Center is included in your Workshop fee.
-You will stay in an air-conditioned single room, sharing a lounge with other students of your language.
+Workshop students live in Willkie Center in air-conditioned single rooms, sharing a lounge with other students studying the same language.

 ABOUT YOUR INSTRUCTOR